crate/crate/docs/admin/system-information.rst

 |                                          | in percent.                                    |              |
 +------------------------------------------+------------------------------------------------+--------------+

-The cpu information values are cached for 1s.
+The CPU information values are cached for 1s.
 They might differ from the actual values at query time.
 Use the probe timestamp to get the time of the collect.
-When analyzing the cpu usage over time, always use ``process['probe_timestamp']`` to calculate the time difference between 2 probes.
+When analyzing the CPU usage over time, always use ``process['probe_timestamp']`` to calculate the time difference between 2 probes.